 4. Lack of communicational skill development in online students

-E-Learning methods are proven to be highly effective at improving the academic knowledge of the students.
+E-Learning methods are proven to be highly effective at improving the academic knowledge of students.
 However, developing the communicational skills of the students is an area often neglected during online lessons.
-Due to the lack of face-to-face communication between peers, students and teachers in an online setting, the students might find that they are unable to work effectively in a team setting.
+Due to the lack of face-to-face communication between peers, students, and teachers in an online setting, the students might find that they are unable to work effectively in a team setting.
 Neglecting the communicational skills of the students will inevitably lead to many graduates who excel in theoretical knowledge, but who fail to pass their knowledge on to others.

 Solution: Peer-to-peer group activities and online lectures which require communication must be used even in an online learning environment.
-In doing so, we can ensure that E-Learning does not fail to teach students the communicational skills necessary to succeed in real working environments.
+In doing so, we can ensure that E-Learning does not fail to teach students the communication skills necessary to succeed in real working environments.

 5. Cheating prevention during online assessments is complicated

 Unfortunately, one of the biggest disadvantages of E-Learning continues to be cheating through various methods.
 Compared to on-campus students, online students can cheat on assessments more easily as they take assessments in their own environment and while using their personal computers.
 The students cannot be directly observed during assessments without a video feed, making cheat detection during online assessments more complicated than for traditional testing procedures.
 Additionally, without a proper identity verification system in place, students taking online assessments might be able to let a third party take the assessment instead of themselves, resulting in a wholly fraudulent test result.

-Solution: In order to protect the authenticity of online education, anti-cheating measures must be put in place by any online education institution.
-The most popular anti-cheating tools currently used in E-Learning are online proctoring systems such as Examity, which use various anti-cheating measures such as automated ID verification and machine learning to detect fraudulent test-takers.
+Solution: To protect the authenticity of online education, anti-cheating measures must be put in place by any online education institution.
+The most popular anti-cheating tools currently used in E-Learning are online proctoring systems such as Examity, which use various anti-cheating measures, including automated ID verification and machine learning to detect fraudulent test-takers.